 Not a black and white issue

 It is not always clear.
 For example, if a company takes a document from the public domain, such as birth or marriage or death records, and digitized and otherwise processes those documents to make them easily searchable and available to their subscribers, would my use of that information outside the original website’s paywall cause damage to that business?
 They deserve a fair profit on the work they have done to make those documents available.
-The question comes in as to the legitimacy of copying those materials elsewhere.
+The question comes in as to the legitimacy of my copying those materials elsewhere.
+My subscription payment should compensate the company for their service of making the item available.
+They do not automatically gain ownership of a document just by indexing and serving up that document.
+I always link back to the original document, which could be seen as promoting their business as much as damaging it.

 In the end…